 Lawrence left behind a tremendous legacy of hard work, unassailable ethics, and shrewd business acumen.
 Truly a servant leader, he could recall a time when social services didn't exist and when those in need turned to the goodness of their friends and neighbors for help.
 He believed in being the kind of friend and neighbor that could be counted on, and it is this legacy, more than any other, that he passed down to his children and grandchildren.

 In 2012, Chuck sold the insurance business, but not content to remain idle, he immediately began pursuing a new career.
 In 2014, he joined the Whitfield Licensing branch, beginning alongside his own staff as a trainee and putting in the thousands of hours necessary to become certified for the Department of Licensing in the state of Washington.
-Since then, he has continued to serve the Monroe community in a variety of capacities, including on the board of both Cornerstone Academy, a local private school, and, beginning in 2019, on the board of the Monroe School District.
+Since then, he has continued to serve the Monroe community in a variety of capacities, beginning in 2019, on the board of the Monroe School District.
 He is also a member of the Monroe Chamber of Commerce and remains active in Rotary, where he is most proud of their partnership with the Monroe/Sky Valley YMCA to offer Miracle League, a baseball field for athletes who have disabilities.
 He is also proud of their commitment to the Monroe Police Department's K-9 Unit.
 In 2018, they partnered to raise funds for the purchase of German Shepherd TANGO to replace their previous K-9.

 The Whitfield Legacy winds back over 100 years, a century of living and working in the Monroe community, of raising their children here and seeing them grow up to give back to the place they love so much.
-Even as Monroe continues to change and evolve, agriculture now giving way to the Gateway of the Cascade mountains and increased agri-tourism, it remains true to its roots, as well.
-The railroad still runs through town, though now as apt to carry an airplane's wings as local logging produce; the Evergreen State Fair continues to show the community's deep commitment to animal husbandry and its history of homesteading skills; and the Whitfield family continues to raise up this once small town, even as it has raised another generation to follow in their forebears' footsteps.
+Even as Monroe continues to change and evolve, agriculture now giving way to the Gateway of the Cascade mountains and increased agritourism, it remains true to its roots, as well.
+The railroad still runs through town, though now as apt to carry airplane wings as local logging produce.
+Evergreen State Fair continues to show the community's deep commitment to animal husbandry and its history of homesteading skills; and the Whitfield family continues to raise up this once small town, even as it has raised another generation to follow in their forebears' footsteps.

-Today, Chuck continues to run Whitfield Licensing and his father, Larry, can still be found in the office on occasion.
-Three children, Lacey, Michael, and Kendra, remain in Monroe and they are excited to see a fourth generation take up the reins of the family's deep commitment to serving their friends and neighbors.
+Today, Chuck continues to run Whitfield Licensing and his father, Larry, recently retired.
+His three children, Lacey, Michael, and Kendra, remain in Monroe and they are excited to see a fourth generation take up the reins of the family's deep commitment to serving their friends and neighbors.